 A favourite argument among travelers is planning versus spontaneity.
 I get the appeal of throwing planning to the wind and letting adventure take its course.
 If I could do it, I would.
 However, I’m a planner, and, for me, painful efforts to be spontaneous result in me imagining showing up somewhere and finding the doors locked, or discovering I had just missed the last train, or the hostel was full.
 I’ve accepted my unreasonable anxiety about this and do whatever I can to plan ahead.

 Despite my best efforts, planning does not always pay off.
 Such was the case on a recent visit to Ministers Island, New Brunswick.
-It’s conveniently located on the way to Saint Andrews by-the-Sea, of vintage travel fame, where we were going anyway.
+It’s conveniently located on the way to Saint Andrews by-the-Sea, where we were going anyway.
 I figured, if there was a way to see it, we should at least try.

 Ministers Island access